Baroda State: 20th century

 After the independence of India, which initially did not include Baroda or many other princely states, an interim government under Prime Minister Dr. Jivraj Narayan Mehta, son-in-law of Manubhai Mehta, then Dewan of Baroda state, was inaugurated in the State, on 4 September 1948, by the then Maharaja at a special Durbar in the Laxmi Vilas Palace, Baroda.
-Finally on 1 May 1949, Baroda State, the third largest state at the time of British India, formally acceded to the Dominion of India, Initially, Baroda merged with the Bombay state, and then, on 1 May 1960, when the two new states of Gujarat and Maharashtra were formed, it became part of Gujarat, with Dr. Jivraj Narayan Mehta becoming the first Chief Minister of Gujarat.
+Finally on 1 May 1949, Baroda State, the third largest state at the time of British India, formally merged into the Dominion of India, Initially, Baroda merged with the Bombay state, and then, on 1 May 1960, when the two new states of Gujarat and Maharashtra were formed, it became part of Gujarat, with Dr. Jivraj Narayan Mehta becoming the first Chief Minister of Gujarat.

 Koli revolt

 The Koli rebellion was led by two brothers Nathaji Patel and Yamaji Patel, chiefs of Chandap Taluq.
 During the great Indian Rebellion of 1857, the Kolis of Chandap under Nathaji and Yamaji planning for revolt and Gaekwad of Baroda received that news.
 So Gaekwad stationed his cavalry at Chandap to control the rebels.
 But cavalry of Gaekwad was killed and thrown out by Kolis of Chandap.
 After that Kolis went into Taranga hills and continued their rebellion for few months.
 In the end of October 1857, the combined forces of British, Idar State and Baroda attacked Kolis and burnt the Chandap village.

 In north-west Gujarat, around the southern tip of the Aravali, a number of Koli Talukdars revolted against the triumvirate of the British, Gaekwad and Raja of Idar.
 Together, these three forces burnt down two Koli villages towards the end of 1857.
 The Koli chieftains collected an army of 2000 Koli- and Bhil soldiers and attacked Gaekwadi villages near present day Gandhinagar.
 Adopting guerrilla tactics, they continued their resistance till the end of 1858.
 While Koli chiefs fought around the river Sabarmati.
 The Kolis paid a huge price for their resistance to British and Baroda.
 They were not only defeated in battle and punished for having dared to resist but, in the aftermath, kolis were marginalized by the rest of society as outlaws.
 Being arms-bearing community, they too were disarmed in early 1858 and also forced to practise agriculture.